Occupation of the Falkland Islands: 74 days of occupation

 According to David Colville from Port Stanley, the Argentine military expelled 52 schoolchildren from the Falklands capital and turned the playground of the school into a compound for drilling troops.
 The Argentine Air Force took over the Stanley Schoolhouse Building with one room serving as the Centro de Información y Control (Command & Control Centre) under Comodoro (Wing-Commander) Alberto Américo Catalá and another becoming the joints headquarters of the air force, army and marine anti-aircraft batteries.
-The Argentine peso replaced the Falkland Islands pound and stamps were overfranked with an Islas Malvinas postcode.
+The Argentine peso replaced the Falkland Islands pound and stamps were overfranked with an "Islas Malvinas" postmark and an Argentine postcode, 9409.
 Bill Etheridge was the Postmaster and continued to operate with his staff under the supervision of Everto Hugo Caballero of the La Empresa Nacional de Correos y Telégrafos (ENCOTEL, National Post Office & Telecommunications Company).
+The Postmaster recalls:

 Caballeros was no fan of the military junta, did not approve of the occupation and respected his new colleague Bill.
 "When all this is over," he told the Islander, "you must come and visit me and we'll have happier times."

-The Postmaster recalls:
+On 26 May, with Port Louis, on northeastern East Falkland, already under direct observation from British Special Forces established ashore, the 601st Combat Aviation Battalion was advised that a minor (11-year-old Allan Steel) from the settlement was suffering from a life-threatening-medical-condition and needed urgent evacuation to King Edward Memorial Hospital (KEMH) in order to undergo emergency surgery.
+Under the instruction from General Mario Menéndez, a Huey helicopter was soon prepared and piloted by Lieutenant Héctor Molina, with co-pilot and mechanic Corporal Roberto López and an army surgeon (Ricardo Rojas) aboard lifted off from Stanley Racecoursce and flying as low as possible along the coastline to avoid detection from British warships where able to reach their destination and bring the sick child back to Stanley, saving his life for which he thanked all involved in his rescue in a series of emails in 2012.